ONSdigital/sml-catalogue/readme.md

 Refer to the [confluence page](https://confluence.ons.gov.uk/display/ESD/Guide+on+using+pipenv%2C+pyenv+and+venv) for guidance on installing and using pyenv.

-You will also need to have installed [wget](https://formulae.brew.sh/formula/wget) to fecth the `ONS Design System`.
+You will also need to have installed [wget](https://formulae.brew.sh/formula/wget) to fetch the `ONS Design System`.

 ## Build and Deploy